42juododranoel/doebus/README.md

 ### Follow Test Driven Development

 I don’t remember who said it, but code without tests is legacy by design.
 There are tons of pros to writing tests: 1) easier to hire high-quality developers, 2) no recurring bugs, 3) accurate estimation of time requirements for tasks, 4) saving time and money on manual testing, 5) higher developer morale, 6) being able to perform architecture adjustments which would be unfeasible without tests, 7) new developers learn project faster, 8) bigger trust between developers, 9) less stress for developers when sotware malfunctions.
 Avoiding using tests in modern development is the same as avoiding using cars in logistics, instead relying on ye olde horses.
 There exists a popular misconception that writing and maintaining tests takes longer time than working without them, but this is based on a wrong assumption that it takes the same amount of time to implement the code with and without tests.
 In reality writing tests speeds up coding by making it easier to run this code under different conditions in a friendly environment.
-There doesn’t exist a single reason to not write tests .
+There doesn’t exist a single reason to not write test.

 ### Use linters